arc-archive/request-hooks-logic/README.md

 # request-hooks-logic

-Package containing a logic for creating HTTP request / response hooks.
+Package containing a logic for creating HTTP request / response hooks for Advanced REST Client.

 The documentation for request actions (including data model) can be found in [ARC electron wiki page](https://github.com/advanced-rest-client/arc-electron/wiki/Request-actions).